tokenswatchapp/official-api-docs/api-screener.md

         // the ticker will be used in the search only if its "searchColumn" includes "searchText" "searchText": "", // if you don't want to use it, just set empty string "searchColumn": "symbol",
-        // currency to which all the price values will be converted "targetCurrency": "USD",
+        // currency to which all the price values will be converted (empty string if conversion is disabled) "targetCurrency": "USD",
         // result table will contains "rowsCount" starting from "rowsOffset" "rowsOffset": 100,